-Pothos in water turning yellow | How to fix it
+Pothos in Water Turning Yellow | How To Fix it

 Pothos leaves will start to turn yellow in water if they are lacking nutrients, if there is not enough water, if the leaves become covered in water or if they are not getting enough light.
 To fix this problem remove the lower leaves, add a dash of liquid fertilizer to the water or plant it out if the roots are 2-3 inches long.

 Pothos leaves will usually turn yellow due to a lack of nitrogen.
 This is a sign that it is time to refresh the water and add some fertilizer.
 It can also means the plant is ready to plant out into soil.
+This article will explore why pothos leaves will turn yellow in water and how to fix it.

-Lack of nutrients
+1. Lack of Nutrients

 Pothos plants that lack nutrients, particularly nitrogen will start to turn yellow.
 A plant that is not getting enough nitrogen will start to lack chlorophyll which contains the pigment that causes the leaves to look green.

-Lack of water
+2. Lack of Water

 Pothos cuttings that are lacking water will start to turn yellow.
 The water in a jar or container will evaporate and be absorbed and released by the plant which will slowly lower the level.